1244Matt1244/ha_master_slave_and_some_tasks_around_redis-db/readme.md

  * each script should have it's undo (inverse) "sister" script that deletes stuff
  * inverse scripts should start with prefix 99, decreasing with each new script, ie. `99-minikube-down.sh` deletes minikube installation created with `00-minikube-up.sh`
  * all services installed on kubernetes should be exposed "outside" Kubernetes to host service as well
- * It is okay if you don't know and don't finish task completely - please send any solution and reach out to us
- * If you have any questions - ask us on careers@opstergo.com
- * Deadline is one month from the moment you have recieved the task - take any needed time, it won't reflect the interview itself

 ## Task

 ### Redis